 The value big banks and consulting firms create is doubtful at best, since most of the advice consultants give revolves around cutting costs, firing people and outsourcing work that can be done cheaper elsewhere.
 And banks…a lot of their revenue comes from trading, which is a zero sum game, since each win for one party is based on a loss for another.

 The problem with all this is that big corporations are getting the lead over new businesses.
 Less than five year old businesses used to make up one half of all companies – by now it’s less than one third.
 Since 2008, the majority of US workers is employed at companies with 500+ employees.

 Big companies don’t create jobs and they don’t move the economy forward.
 Yet, they keep growing and less people start their own thing.
 This is where you come in play.
 If you’re a smart, elite college graduate, please choose yourself.

 Wow, this felt like a rant from the heart.
 Both my own and Andrew Yang’s.
 I think our stance is clear.
-If you’re now in doubt about your next career move, I hope it’ll be food for thought.
+If you’re now in doubt about your next career move, I hope Smart People Should Build Things will be food for thought.

 Who would I recommend the Smart People Should Build Things summary to?

 The 17 year old, who just got his Princeton admission letter, the 22 year old, who just started her first consultant job with Deloitte, and anyone who’s currently busy polishing their resumé.